-As a minimum, targets are required to be set for 2024/25 for journey times, reliability, passenger growth and customer satisfaction, along with an indication of how these are to be measured.
-The suggested targets for this Initial BSIP, drawing on the baseline information provided previously and with a mind to the prioritised activities set out in the following section, are shown in the following table.
+The Initial BSIP included targets that were required to be set for 2024/25 for journey times, reliability, passengergrowth and customer satisfaction, along with an indication of how these are to be measured.
+The suggested targets, drawing on the baseline information provided previously and with a mind to the prioritised activities set out in the following section, are shown in the following table.
+These targets have been adopted for the Enhanced Partnership Plan.

-Metric Exis sting/Target V Method of Measurement 2018/19 2019/20 2024/25 Journey Time +0.
-3% -4.0% Increase in cumulative journey times for an agreed set of frequent services compared to 2017 baseline Reliability 99.0% 98.8% 99.5% Bus operator data Passenger Numbers 92.0 million 82.9 million 77 million DfT statistics Average Passenger Satisfaction 86% 89% 92% Transport Focus annual survey
+Metric Existing/Target Values Method of Measuremen 2018/19 2019/20 2024/25 Journey Time +0.3% -4.0% Increase in cumulative journey times for an agreed set of frequent services compared to 201 baseline Reliability 99.0% 98.8% 99.5% Bus operator data Passenger Numbers 92.0 million 82.9 million 77 million DfT statistics Average Passenger Satisfaction 86% 89% 92% Transport Focus annual survey